 Line 48 - Attach a list showing the name and amount of interest income received from each obligation of New York State, political subdivisions of New York State, and the United States, on which a deduction is claimed.
 The term obligation refers to obligations incurred in the exercise of the borrowing power of New York State or any of its political subdivisions or of the United States.
 The term obligation does not include obligations held for resale in connection with regular trading activities or obligations that guarantee the debt of a third party.
-The following do not qualify under this provision: guaranteed student loans, industrial development bonds issued under Article 18-A of the New York State General Municipal Law, Federal National Mortgage Association (FNMA) mortgage-backed securities, and Government National Mortgage Association (GNMA) mortgage-backed securities.
+The following do not qualify under this provision: guaranteed student loans, industrial development bonds issued under Article 18-A of the New York State General Municipal Law, Federal National Mortgage Association (GNMA) mortgage-backed securities.
 This is not, however, a comprehensive list.